 Treating Hepatitis B (HBV)

 Acute hepatitis B symptoms usually go away.
 You can be treated for hepatitis B, but there is no cure.
 Follow your doctor's instructions for follow-up to be sure the virus is gone from your blood.
-Follow your doctor’s instructions for follow-up to be sure the virus is gone from your blood.
 If you develop chronic hepatitis B, you can help your body fight it.
 Your doctor may tell you to:

-Ask your doctor before taking any medications.
-Some can further damage your liver.
+Also avoid taking other over-the-counter pain relievers.
+Ask your doctor before taking any medicines.
+Some can do more harm to your liver.

 A diet low in fat, high in fiber, and full of fresh fruits and vegetables helps you maintain your health.